dgamboa/writing-stage/wallet-tutorial-text.md

 <!-- Consider an aside on famous project airdrops and mention it "pays" to be an early adopter in crypto -->

-On the right of the wallet dashboard, you'll find a button with the label Airdrop.
+On the right of the wallet dashboard, you'll find a button with the label **Airdrop**.
 You might notice that this button goes away if you change the network.
 This is because the functionality we're implementing is only active for devnet.
-Moreover, you'll notice a tooltip help icon informing users that they'll receive 1 devnet SOL by clicking on Airdrop.
+Moreover, you'll notice a tooltip help icon informing users that they'll receive 1 devnet SOL by clicking on **Airdrop**.

-Once we've completed it this step, our balance will automatically increase when we click Airdrop.
+Once we've completed it this step, our balance will automatically increase when we click **Airdrop**.
 This will position us well for [Step 5]() where we'll build functionality to send funds to other Solana accounts.

 ### Challenge

-If you open the browser's console from the `/wallet` page, and click on the Airdrop button, you'll notice a message that reads, "Airdrop functionality not implemented yet!".
+If you open the browser's console from the `/wallet` page, and click on the **Airdrop** button, you'll notice a message that reads, "Airdrop functionality not implemented yet!".
 Navigate to `utils/index.ts` in your editor and follow the steps included as comments to finish writing the `handleAirdrop` function.
 We include a description along with a link to the documentation you need to review in order to implement each line.
 The relevant code block is also included in [Listing 4.1]() below.

 \*\*\*Listing 4.1